 and the fact

-the committee has failed to record over 130 state applications thus far
+the committee has failed to record several state applications thus far

 in its collection, it may be some time before the committee produces a

 totally accurate and complete list of state applications.
 The committee

 has been releasing about 12 new state applications each month.